learn-academy-2021-echo/database-challenges/database-yc-aa-ks.md

 Which five countries have the lowest population density (density = population / surfacearea)?
 (HINT: starts with Greenland)

+select name, population, surfacearea
+From country
+where population != 0
+order by population / surfacearea limit 5

 Which countries have the highest population density?(HINT: starts with Macao)

+select name, population, surfacearea
+From country
+where population != 0
+order by population / surfacearea desc limit 5

 Which is the smallest country by area?
+(HINT: .4)

+select name, population, surfacearea
+From country
+order by surfacearea
+limit 1

-(HINT: .4) Which is the smallest country by population?
+Which is the smallest country by population?
 (HINT: 50)?

+select name, population, surfacearea
+From country
+where population != 0
+order by population
+limit 1

 Which is the biggest country by area?
+(HINT: 1.70754e+07)

+select name, population, surfacearea
+From country
+where population != 0
+order by surfacearea desc
+limit 1

+Which is the biggest country by population?
+(HINT: 1277558000)

+select name, population, surfacearea
+From country
+where population != 0
+order by population desc
+limit 1

-(HINT: 1.70754e+07) Which is the biggest country by population?
-(HINT: 1277558000) Who is the most influential head of state measured by population?
+Who is the most influential head of state measured by population?
 (HINT: Jiang Zemin)

+select name, headofstate
+From country
+where population != 0
+order by population desc
+limit 1

 Subqueries: WITH
 Of the countries with the top 10 gnp, which has the smallest population?
+(HINT: Canada)

+WITH populated_countries AS (
+select name, gnp, population
+From country
+order by gnp desc
+limit 10
+	)

+Select name, gnp, population
+FROM populated_countries
+Order BY population
+limit 1

-(HINT: Canada) Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
+Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)

+WITH least_populated_countries AS (
+select name, population, surfacearea
+From country
+Where population != 0
+Order By population
+limit 10
+	)

+Select name, population, surfacearea
+FROM least_populated_countries
+Order BY surfacearea desc
+limit 1

 Aggregate Functions: GROUP BY
 Which region has the highest average gnp?
+(HINT: North America)

+Select region, AVG(gnp)
+FROM country
+Group by region
+order by AVG(gnp) desc
+limit 1

-(HINT: North America) Who is the most influential head of state measured by surface area?
-(HINT: Elisabeth II) What is the average life expectancy for all continents?
+Who is the most influential head of state measured by surface area?
+(HINT: Elisabeth II)

+Select SUM(surfacearea), headofstate
+FROM country
+Group by headofstate
+order by SUM(surfacearea) desc limit 1

+What is the average life expectancy for all continents?

+Select continent, AVG(lifeexpectancy)
+FROM country
+Group by continent
+order by AVG(lifeexpectancy)

 What are the most common forms of government?
+(HINT: use count(*))

+Select governmentform, Count(*)
+FROM country
+Group by governmentform
+order by count Desc

-(HINT: use count(*)) How many countries are in North America?
+How many countries are in North America?

+Select region, Count(name)
+FROM country
+Where region = 'North America' group by region

 What is the total population of all continents?

+Select sum(population)
+FROM country

 Stretch Challenges
 Which countries have the letter ‘z’ in the name?
 How many?

+Select name
+FROM country
+Where name Like '%z%'
+group by name

 Of the smallest 10 countries by area, which has the biggest gnp?
 (HINT: Macao) Of the smallest 10 countries by population, which has the biggest per capita gnp?
 Of the biggest 10 countries by area, which has the biggest gnp?